What is Inventory Control?

 Objectives of Inventory Control

-- To reduce the storage & carrying charges of the inventory to a minimum as the stocks are maintained in thousands of numbers.
+- To reduce storage & carrying charges of the inventory to a minimum as the stocks are maintained in thousands of numbers.
 The maintenance and storage of stock have a significant cost related to the business.

-- To capitalize on the situations whenever there is a reduction in the market prices of the inventory and effectively managing the inventories in the case of inflation where the increase in the prices of the materials the handling of a store can be done better and effectively.
+- To capitalize on the situations whenever there is a reduction in market prices of the inventory and effectively managing the inventories in case of inflation where the increase in the prices of the materials the handling of a store can be done better and effectively.

 - To reduce and effectively manage the scraps, non-moving items in the inventory.